 The Company has entered into an Investment Advisory Agreement with Tortoise Capital Advisors, LLC (the "Adviser").
-Under the terms of the agreement, the Adviser will be paid a fee consisting of two components: a base management fee and an incentive fee.
+Under the terms of the agreement, the Adviser is paid a fee consisting of a base management fee and an incentive fee.

 The base management fee will be a quarterly fee of 0.375 percent (1.5 percent annualized) of the Company's Managed Assets at the end of each quarter.
 "Managed Assets" means the total assets of the Company (including any assets purchased with or attributable to any borrowed funds).
 The base management fee will be calculated and paid quarterly in arrears within 15 days of the end of each calendar quarter.
 The Company's Managed Assets shall be computed in accordance with any applicable policies and determinations of the Board of Directors.
-The base management fee for any partial quarter will be appropriately prorated.